abuehl/abuehl.github.io/_posts/2025-10-11-partitions.md

 ### Incomplete types

 An important aspect of partitions is, that they enable *forward declarations* of classes across partitions of the same module (the C++ standard uses the term "incomplete type" for forward declarations).
 Classes cannot be forward declared across module boundaries, but across partitions.
-Every name declared in module must be defined *in the same module*, but it can be declared in one (or more) partition and defined in a different partition of the same module (see [https://eel.is/c++draft/module#unit-7](https://eel.is/c++draft/module#unit-7)).
+Every name declared in a module must be defined *in the same module*, but it can be declared in one (or more) partition(s) and defined in a different partition of the same module (see [https://eel.is/c++draft/module#unit-7](https://eel.is/c++draft/module#unit-7)).

 ### Module implementations